sedostheatre/sedos.co.uk/input/shows/2024-rosencrantz-guildenstern-are-dead.md

 >Very funny, very brilliant, very chilling; it has the dust of thought about it and the particles glitter excitingly in the theatrical air.
 ><footer><cite>The New York Times</cite></footer>

+*Rosencrantz & Guildenstern Are Dead* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 24-28 September 2024.

 *Rosencrantz & Guildenstern Are Dead* is presented by arrangement with Concord Theatricals Ltd. on behalf of Tams-Witmark LLC.